christensenacademy/christensen-academy/modules/java-getting-started/textpages/java-platform-vs-language.md

 ##How Programs Work
 ###Step 1: Writing a Program
 Here are some examples of code for computer programs written in three different languages.
-The job of a programmer is to write code like the following.
+The job of a programmer is to write code like the following:

 **Example Program in C++ (a Traditional Language)**
 ```c++